 Some assets are designed for tiling.
 Things like "Ground" tiles, walls, fences are all easily tiled, but assets like furniture are not.
-Tiling assets is useful for a number of reasons.
-Firstly, if you have a free account, tiling assets reduces the number of assets that are used per map.
-Secondly, it cuts down on prep time by a heck of a lot!
+When tiling is used appropriately it can cut down on prep time by a heck of a lot!

 When placing the asset down, instead of clicking and releasing at the location you want, click the location on the map you want to start the tiling, then drag until the asset is the desired size.

 Another way to tile assets is to use the "Bounding Box".
 With an asset already placed on the map, select the asset by clicking on it.
 The bounding box will appear.
 Hold "Shift", then click the bounding box as if you were going to resize.
 Notice that the asset now tiles instead of stretching.

 Now you're equipped to more efficiently create maps for your sessions!